Delivering Heavy-Lift and Attack Capabilities to Customers in Asia-Pacific

 AH-64 Apache: The World’s Proven, Advanced Combat Helicopter

-With more than 1,200 aircraft in service, Apache is the primary attack helicopter for 17 defense forces around the globe, including key Asia-Pacific customers Japan, Indonesia, Singapore and India.
-The U.S. Army fleet of Apaches has amassed more than 1.3 million combat hours and 4.8 million total flight hours in support of operations worldwide, including over-water operations and maneuvering from ship decks throughout the Pacific.
+With more than 1,280 aircraft in service, the Apache is the primary attack helicopter for 18 countries around the globe, including key Asia-Pacific customers Japan, South Korea, Indonesia, Singapore and India.
+The U.S. Army fleet of Apaches has amassed more than 1.3 million combat hours and five million total flight hours in support of operations worldwide, including over-water operations and maneuvering from ship decks throughout the Pacific.

-Stationed in South Korea, the U.S. Army recently took delivery of the upgraded AH-64E Apache Version 6 (v6) aircraft—the modern standard that all customers will now receive.
-Australia has also selected the AH-64E Apache to replace its armed reconnaissance helicopter.
+Australia recently became the 18th country to select the AH-64E Version 6, or v6, Apache as its attack helicopter, replacing its armed reconnaissance helicopter.
 The Apache will provide them with a low-risk, fully-integrated, battle-proven capability that is interoperable with Australia’s key allies.

 Boeing Vertical Lift: The Gold Standard Now and in the Future

 Boeing already has established successful relationships with Asia-Pacific countries that have been flying Apache and Chinook for decades and will continue in the future.
-Combining modernization efforts already in the works on Chinook and Apache with the Future Vertical Lift capabilities of DEFIANT X®, the future portfolio of products will remain an integral part of the region’s safety and security measures.
+Combining modernization efforts already in the works on Chinook, Apache and Little Bird, Boeing’s Vertical Lift products will remain an integral part of the region’s safety and security measures.

-Boeing also has a long track record of engaging local industrial participation for Chinook and Apache maintenance, including Kawasaki Heavy Industries in Japan, Tata Advanced Systems Limited in India, and Korea Aerospace Industries and Korean Air in South Korea.
+Boeing also has a long track record of engaging local industrial participation for the company’s Vertical Lift maintenance, including Kawasaki Heavy Industries in Japan, Tata Advanced Systems Limited in India, and Korea Aerospace Industries and Korean Air in South Korea.